 The U.S. Department of Energy provides R-value recommendations for new and existing homes.
 The maximum recommended value (for walls) in my home state of California is 15.
 It’s not until you get into the depths of Alaska that up to 25 is recommended.

+When insulating a van, it’s important to know the options available.
 While there are technically eight different kinds of insulation, only half of them are really relevant to a van.
 Here are the types of insulation I used:

 Blanket (Batts and Rolls)